 "A product cannot contain parabens, petrochemicals, phenoxyethanol and synthetic fragrance, and all ingredients must be non-GM.
 The primary issue with Ecocert is that customers don’t know there is both an “organic” and a separate “natural” standard, because the logo is the same."

-You can find out more about the COSMOS standard here; introduced last year and coming into force in January 2017, it’s a new unifying standard that has been cooked up by the Soil Association with four other leading European certification bodies (BDIH, Cosmebio, Ecocert and ICEA) to create a Cosmetic Organic Standard.
-The idea is to "harmonise organic standards globally,” Lauren tells me, so that all products will either display either ‘COSMOS Organic’ or 'COSMOS Natural’ logos depending on the ingredients used.
+You can find out more about the COSMOS standard here; officially launched in January 2017, it’s a new unifying standard that has been cooked up by the Soil Association with four other leading European certification bodies (BDIH, Cosmebio, Ecocert and ICEA) to create a Cosmetic Organic Standard.
+The idea is to "harmonise organic standards globally,” Lauren tells me, so that all products will display either ‘COSMOS Organic’ or 'COSMOS Natural’ logos depending on the ingredients used.

 5. Organic and natural are not the same thing

 If your primary concern is to use natural ingredients, there are other stamps of approval to look for to be sure what you’re getting is true to its much overused word.
 While COSMOS and the bodies within it already distinguish between natural and organic, there are also separate certification bodies set up for ‘natural’ beauty, such as NATRUE, a now international skincare and cosmetics standard with more than 200 brands on board, which requires 100% natural and derived-natural ingredients.
 The standard also has additional awards in its 3-star system for natural products with ‘organic portion’ and organic cosmetics.